danecluster/TimedQuiz/README.md

 Customization
 You can easily customize the quiz questions and answers by modifying the JavaScript code in script.js.
-To add more questions, create new objects with questions, choices, and correct answers in the questionBank array. javascript
+To add more questions, create new objects with questions, choices, and correct answers in the questionBank array.

-const questionBank = [ { question: 'What is JavaScript?', choices: ['A programming language', 'A type of coffee', 'A browser', 'A car manufacturer'], correctAnswer: 'A programming language', }, // Add more questions here ];
-License
-This project is licensed under the MIT License - see the LICENSE file for details